KannagiR/ETH-AVAX-Module-4/README.md

 ### VERSION
  SOLIDITY VERSION ^0.8.9

-### IMPORTS CONTRACTS FROM OPENZEPPELIN LIBRARY
- These lines import three different Solidity contracts from the OpenZeppelin library.
- * The first import is for the ERC20 contract, which provides a basic implementation of the ERC20 token standard.
- * The second import is for the ERC20Burnable contract, which extends ERC20 and adds functionality to burn tokens.
- * The third import is for the Ownable contract, which provides a basic access control mechanism.
-### DegenToken
+### Contract Details
- contract named "DegenToken" and specifies that it inherits from the ERC20, ERC20Burnable, and Ownable contracts.
-By inheriting these contracts, the DegenToken contract inherits their functions and variables
+The DegenToken.sol file contains the source code for the DEGEN token contract.
+Here are the key details of the contract:

+ Token Name: Degen Gaming Token
+ Token Symbol: DEGEN
+ Decimals: 15
+ Total Supply: 100000 (initially)
+ The contract includes standard ERC-20 functions such as balanceOf, transfer, redeem..
+It also includes additional functionalities for minting and burning tokens.

+The contract owner has special privileges and is the only address allowed to mint new tokens.
+Other addresses can interact with the contract by transferring tokens, redeeming tokens for purchases, and burning their own tokens.

+### Deployment on Avalanche Fuji Test Network using Remix Injector
+To deploy the DEGEN token contract to the Avalanche Fuji Test Network using Remix Injector, follow these steps:

+1.Open the Remix online IDE in your browser.
+2.Create a new file named DegenToken.sol and copy the contents of the DegenToken.sol file from this repository into it.
+3.Select the Solidity compiler version 0.8.0 or a compatible version.
+4.Compile the contract by clicking the "Compile" button.
+5.Switch to the "Deploy & Run Transactions" tab.
+6.In the "Environment" dropdown, select "Injected Web3" to connect Remix to your MetaMask wallet.
+7.Make sure your MetaMask wallet is connected to the Avalanche Fuji Test Network.
+8.Click the "Deploy" button next to the DegenToken contract.
+9.Confirm the deployment transaction in MetaMask.
+10.Wait for the deployment transaction to be confirmed on the Avalanche network.
+11.Once the contract is deployed, you will see the contract address in the Remix console.
+Make note of this address for future interactions.

-### constructor()
+### Functions
- `constructor function that is executed when the contract is deployed.
-It calls the constructor of the ERC20 contract with the parameters "DegenToken" and "DGN" to set the token name and symbol, respectively.
-Then, it mints 10,000 tokens to the address of the contract deployer (msg.sender) using the _mint function inherited from ERC20.
- * `mint function`
- function allows the contract owner to mint new tokens.
-It takes two parameters: the recipient's address (to) and the amount of tokens to be minted (amount).
-The onlyOwner modifier ensures that only the contract owner can call this function.
-The function then calls the inherited _mint function to create new tokens and assigns them to the specified address.
- * `transfer function`
- transfer function from the ERC20 contract.
-It allows token holders to transfer tokens to another address (to).
-It takes two parameters: the recipient's address (to) and the amount of tokens to be transferred (amount).
-The function calls the internal _transfer function (inherited from ERC20) to perform the actual token transfer and returns true if the transfer is successful.
- * `redeem function`
- function allows token holders to burn (destroy) their tokens.
-It takes one parameter: the amount of tokens to be burned (amount).
-The function calls the internal _burn function (inherited from ERC20Burnable) to burn the specified amount of tokens owned by the caller.
- * `balanceOf function`
- This function allows anyone to retrieve the token balance of a specific address (account).
-It overrides the balanceOf function inherited from ERC20 and returns the token balance of the specified address by calling the inherited balanceOf function using the super keyword.

- Overall, this code defines a basic ERC20 token contract named "DegenToken" with additional functionalities inherited from ERC20Burnable and Ownable contracts.
-It includes features such as token minting, burning, and transfers.
+1. Use the balanceOf function to check the token balance of a specific address.
+2. Use the transfer function to send DEGEN tokens from your address to another address.
+3. Use the burn function to burn a specific amount of your DEGEN tokens.
+4. Use redeem function to buy available items from the list using the available tokens.
+5. Use the mint function (accessible only to the contract owner) to mint new DEGEN tokens.

 ## snowtrace
-  verify your contrace at avalanche fuji testnet on `snowtrace.io` and check the contract transaction
+Verify your contrace at avalanche fuji testnet on `snowtrace.io` and check the contract transaction

 ## metamask
-  also set the network metamask to avalanchefuji network manually
+Also set the network metamask to avalanchefuji network manually
-* and transfer testtoken from avalanche mainnet
+* and transfer testtoken from avalanche mainnet.